Chasing medals must wait for Minnesota's Olympic hopefuls

 "It's hard, but I know my goal," said Lee, who won three medals at last year's world championships.
 "I was looking forward to working toward the 2020 Olympics.
 Now it's not going to happen.
 I just have to keep doing the same training plan and get ready for 2021."

 Things are slightly more complicated for Smith.
-A perfect plan — graduate from high school in June, swim at the Olympics in July, start at Stanford in August — has evaporated, forcing her to make choices.
+A perfect plan — graduate from high school in June, swim at the Olympics in July, start college at Stanford in August — has evaporated, forcing her to make choices.

-Like many athletes, she is grateful the International Olympic Committee didn’t wait any longer to announce its decision.
-That gives her more time to decide whether to defer college for a year, and to get stronger and faster before pursuing her first Olympic berth.
+Like many athletes, she is grateful the International Olympic Committee didn't wait any longer to announce its decision.
+That gives her more time to think about deferring college for a year to continue Olympic preparations with her club coaches, and to get stronger and faster.

 "I've been preparing for [the postponement] for a week and a half," said Smith, a two-time world champ and the world record holder in the 100- and 200-meter backstrokes.
 "This puts a little bump in the road, but we'll figure it out."